Charlescai123/Runtime-Learning-Machine/README.md

 ---

-This repository contains the experiments of the Runtime-LearningMachine, where the framework is validated upon three different physical systems in different environments.
+This repository contains the experiments of the **Runtime Learning Machine**, where the framework is validated upon three different physical systems in different environments.
 Respectively, they're:
 * [Cart-Pole](./cartpole/README.md) in Openai Gym
 * [Quadruped-A1](./quadruped-a1/README.md) in Real world environment